apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

           - propertyIndex = true
 ```

 See [query-engine](query-engine.html#Facets) regarding how to query to evaluate facets alongwith.
+Also check out
+some examples of queries and required index definitions for faceting in [use case 5](#uc5).

 #### <a name="score-explanation"></a>Score Explanation